ritch/mdoq-mongodb/Readme.md

 ## Installation

     npm install mdoq-mongodb

+## mdoq

+Mdoq provides a consistent http style, middleware based API that lets you re-use code across different sources of data.

 ## Using A Database

 To specify a database, simply `use()` the **mdoq-mongodb** middleware and specify a url.
 Credentials, port (27015), and host (localhost) are optional.